List of former state routes in Georgia (700–1109): State Route 899

 State Route 899 (SR 899) was a proposed state highway that was planned as a northern bypass of Gray.
 Between the beginning of 1996 and the beginning of 2010, it was proposed from US 129/SR 11/SR 18/SR 22 southwest of Clinton, at the west end of SR 18's concurrency with US 129/SR 11/SR 22, to SR 22 east-northeast of Gray.
 In 2016, this bypass was canceled.

 State Route 901

 State Route 901 (SR 901) was a proposed state highway that was planned within the city limits of Athens.
 In 1992, it was proposed as a slightly western rerouting of US 129/US 441/SR 15 in the southern part of Athens.
 Its path was from US 129/US 441/SR 15 southwest of their southern interchange with what is now SR 10 Loop north-northwest to Timothy Road just north of the freeway.
 In 2001, the path of US 129/US 441/SR 15 in the southern part of Athens was shifted westward, onto the proposed path of SR 901 south of the freeway.

+State Route 920

+State Route 920 (SR 920) was a 17.1 mi arterial road in the Metro Atlanta area in the state of Georgia.
+The route number was a temporary designation placed along the route while it is upgraded to be converted to be a future alignment of SR 81.
+It connects the county seat of Henry County, McDonough, to the seat of Fayette County, Fayetteville via SR 54.
+It is known locally as Jonesboro Street in the city limits of McDonough, Jonesboro Road in Henry County, and McDonough Road in Clayton and Fayette counties.
+In honor of the late founder of Chick-fil-A, the majority of the route is signed as the S. Truett Cathy Highway.
+In August of 2023, the route was officially dissolved.